 Dry cleaning is a process using organic solvents, which can harm the environment.
 Boob garments do not require dry cleaning, but can all be washed at home in your washing machine.

-Let you washing air-dry
+Let your laundry air-dry

 We never recommend tumble drying of our clothes.
 Partly because it causes unnecessary wear, and partly because it requires a lot of energy.
 If you use a drying cabinet, remember not to set the temperature higher than the washing temperature.
 If you use a higher temperature, the clothes may shrink.

 The very best alternative, both for the environment and your clothes, is air-drying.
 Shake out the garment (don’t wring) and hang up to dry.
 Long garments that should not be hung are labelled with a flat drying symbol.
-This is normally because they become very heavy when wet and risk being stretched.
+This is because they become heavy when wet and risk being stretched.
 Avoid drying your clothes in direct sunlight, as this may bleach them.